Christoph33one/viks-bakery/README.md

 # Target Audience

-When planning this project, one important part was to consider what type of user audience this would attract and what key featuers could I use to benift that audience.
+When planning this project, one important part was to consider what type of user audience this would attract and what key featuers could I use to benefit that audience.

  - People of any ages
  - People that enjoy food
- - People that injoy creativity with food
+ - People that enjoy creativity with food
- - People that enjoy dinning out and fine dinning
+ - People that enjoy dining out and fine dinning
+ - Peolpe that enjoy commenting on social media

  I wanted to find people that would enjoy more than eating a nice cake.
-But to go out and enjoy some fine dinning with a variety of classic and modern cakes.
-To keep things more interesting, I added a cake competition tot he website.
-Users can register and leave comment or just like the best of three cakes displayed every month.
+But to go out and enjoy some fine dining with a variety of classic and modern cakes.
+To keep things more interesting, I added a cake competition to the website.
+Users can register and leave comments or just like the best of three cakes displayed every month.

 ---